 Description: Specify an instance method in the same style as Tcl specifies procs.
 Optionally assertions may be given by two additional arguments.
 Therefore, to specify only post-assertions an empty pre-assertion list must be given.
-All assertions are a list of ordinary instproc is deleted.
+All assertions are a list of ordinary Tcl conditions.
+When instproc is called with an empty argument list and an empty body, the specified